quantitative-biology/course-overview/README.md

 # course-overview
-Rough notes and ideas for the online course
+Notes and ideas for the online course

 From the proposal, the five modules are: